-Algorithmic garden design tool, website, unlimited Edition Gardens.
+Algorithmic garden design tool, website, unlimited Editions.

 Originally commissioned by the Eden Project and funded by Garfield Weston Foundation.
 Additional founding supporters Gaia Art Foundation and collaborators Google Arts & Culture.